The Flensburg Research Funding Program (FPFF) was developed by Europa-Universität Flensburg to promote research.

 Europa Universität Flensburg has implemented a modularized initiative to promote and qualify early-stage researchers, the Program for the Promotion and Qualification of Early-Stage Researchers (FQ-WiN).
 This includes the following modules:

 Currently coordinated by the ZWW, the Qualificatoin Program for Early-Stage Researchers (QP) is funded by the ZeBUSS and ICES research centers, the Committee for Research and Knowledge Transfer, and ZWW.
-The program offers free workshops for EUF doctoral students in the area of interdisciplinary and cross-disciplinary skills.
+The program offers free workshops for EUF doctoral students, post-doctoral scholars and junior professors in the area of interdisciplinary and cross-disciplinary skills.

-ZeBUSS and ICES, the university’s signature research centers, have established research schools (RS) for early-stage researchers.
+The university’s signature research centers have established research schools (RS) for early-stage researchers: the ZeBUSS Forschungsakademie Bildung and the ICES Research School.
 The subject-specific schools offer workshops, summer/winter schools, and interpretive working seminars, among other things.

 The ZeBUSS and ICES research centers offer subject-specific qualification options and academic events (qualification, events) with different formats.
 These activities also provide an opportunity for scholarly exchange and networking.

-Pre- and post-docs are given the opportunity to reflect on and work through particular challenges in their qualification phase in a supervision program run by the ZWW and in a coaching program supported by the Equal Opportunities Office and the ZWW.
+Pre- and post-docs are given the opportunity to reflect on and work through particular challenges in their qualification phase in a coaching program supported by the Equal Opportunities Office and the ZWW.

 EUF offers financial support in the form of state graduate scholarships to support doctoral studies for a maximum of three years.

-Regularly announced by the ICES research center, the Call for Field Research Proposals supports research stays for the purposes of data collection and/or archival work.
+Regularly announced by the ICES research center, the Call for Field Research and Qualification Grants supports research stays for the purposes of data collection and/or archival work, as well as participation in methods training.

 Offered by the Doctoral Committee, the hardship fund allows researchers to bridge short-term funding gaps during the final phase of their doctoral studies.